-Have you been thinking of having a career change?
-Going back to school?
-Not sure you have enough credits to surge onto a new path?
-Ever thought about going into substitute teaching?
-Chances are that any career path is acceptable when applying for a substitute teacher certification.
-Before going into further detail, here is what a substitute teacher is, according to the New Jersey Department of Education.
+Have you been thinking of making a career change or going back to school?
+Are you unsure if you have enough credits to embark on a new path?
+Have you ever considered becoming a substitute teacher?
+The good news is that any career path can be acceptable when applying for a substitute teacher certification.
+Before we delve into further details, let's define what a substitute teacher is according to the New Jersey Department of Education.

-A substitute teacher is a person assigned to fill an unfilled position.
-It can be for a vacancy which is for an unfilled position due to retirement, resignation, or permanent departure.
-It can also be for a temporary leave of absence.
-All you need are 60 college credit hours.
-Qualifications and compensations vary from state to state, and district to district at certain times.
-In the state of New Jersey, there is a teacher shortage and substitutes can always come handy.
+A substitute teacher is someone assigned to fill an unfilled position.
+This could be due to retirement, resignation, permanent departure, or a temporary leave of absence.
+The main requirement is to have at least 60 college credit hours.
+However, qualifications and compensations may vary depending on the state and district.
+In New Jersey, there is currently a teacher shortage, making substitutes highly sought after.

-One thing for sure is that there is a substantial amount of paperwork that is submitted to the County Office of Education.
-One can visit the Certification and Induction section of the NJ Department of Education website.
-Whether you didn't study education in college, somehow any career path works well in education.
+One thing to note is that there is a significant amount of paperwork involved, which needs to be submitted to the County Office of Education.
+To learn more, visit the Certification and Induction section on the NJ Department of Education website.
+It's important to know that even if you didn't study education in college, any career path can still work well in the field of education.

-When applying for certification, make sure to have your sealed college transcripts so your credits are seen by education officials.
-The first step is to fill out the Substitute Credential Application with your personal basic information like name and address, work/school history.
-You must get fingerprinted for criminal history background clearance.
-The fee for the fingerprinting is $11.
+When applying for certification, ensure that you have your sealed college transcripts ready, as education officials need to review your credits.
+The first step is to fill out the Substitute Credential Application, providing your personal information such as name, address, and work/school history.
+You must also undergo fingerprinting for a criminal history background check.
+The fee for fingerprinting is $11.

-For those getting fingerprinted for the first time in New Jersey, it’ll be $67.45.
-After you pay the fee, do go to IdentoGO form on New Jersey Universal Fingerprint Form.
-When going to get fingerprinted, do present a valid ID (passport) and IdentoGO form.
-There is an Oath of Allegiance form that has to get notified.
-Onc can go to a post office, law office, a pharmacy for a notary.
+For those getting fingerprinted for the first time in New Jersey, the fee is $67.45.
+After paying the fee, visit the IdentoGO form on the New Jersey Universal Fingerprint Form.
+When you go to get fingerprinted, remember to bring a valid ID (passport) and the IdentoGO form.
+You will also need to complete an Oath of Allegiance form, which can be notarized at a post office, law office, or pharmacy.

-After these are sent, do be aware that it takes a while (weeks, sometimes a month) to receive a call that all of your paperwork is valid.
-You’ll be provided a website with username and password to access the district portal and see a list of schools where substitutes are needed.
-It can be exciting when entering a classroom and reading the lesson plans.
+After sending all the necessary documents, be aware that it may take some time (weeks or even a month) to receive confirmation that your paperwork is valid.
+Once approved, you will be provided with a website, username, and password to access the district portal and view a list of schools where substitutes are needed.
+It can be an exciting experience to enter a classroom and read the lesson plans.

-If you follow along well, there is a possibility that you can be offered a long-term substitute position.
-Once you have your substitute license, upload your resume for free on our website, where employers are always seeking outstanding candidates just like you.
+If you follow the process diligently, there is a possibility of being offered a long-term substitute position.
+Once you have your substitute license, you can upload your resume for free on our website, where employers are always seeking outstanding candidates like you.